barchart/crypter/README.md

 #### Using the CLI client

-A command line client is provided for use within the container that provides a simple way to handle configuration decryption in shell scripts:
+A command line client is provided for use within the container that provides a simple way to handle configuration decryption in shell scripts.
+It also reads `/etc/crypter/crypter.cfg` to find the default unix socket directory, or it can be specified on the command line with `-d`.

 ```
 echo "MIIBeQYJKoZIhvcNAQcDoIIBajCCAWYCAQAxggEhMIIBHQIBADAFMAACAQEwDQYJ